 My graduate work at Columbia was in Shakespeare, a subject I taught happily for forty years.
-I became seriously interested in women’s issues when I started teaching at Scripps, a women’s college, and began working up courses on women.
+When I started teaching at Scripps, a women’s college, and began working up courses on women, I became seriously interested in women's issues.
 My first book, The Woman’s Part: Feminist Criticism of Shakespeare (University of Illinois Press, 1980), an anthology I co-edited with two other women, looked at Shakespeare from a feminist perspective.
-We were among the first to take this approach to such a canonical author.
+We were among the first to take this approach to a canonical author.

-I then found myself writing on women novelists and feminist theory, and this issued into the next few books: Making a Difference, an anthology I co-edited with Coppelia Kahn (Methuen, 1985, reissued Routledge, 2002) and Changing Subjects: The Making of Feminist Criticism, co-ed Kahn (Routledge, 1993, reissued 2012), a collection of essays by second wave feminists describing how they became feminist scholars.
+I then found myself writing on women novelists and feminist theory, and this issued into Making a Difference, an anthology I co-edited with Coppelia Kahn (Methuen, 1985, reissued Routledge, 2002) and Changing Subjects: The Making of Feminist Criticism, co-ed Kahn (Routledge, 1993, reissued 2012), a collection of essays by second wave feminists describing how they became feminist scholars.
 It was exciting to be a part of early feminist scholarship; we felt giddy with the possibility of change.
 Little did we know.

 In Changing the Story: Feminist Fiction and the Tradition (Indiana University Press, 1991), I looked at how writers like Doris Lessing, Margaret Atwood, Margaret Drabble reworked traditional conventions to allow new possibilities for women; no longer did novels need to end with marriage or death.
 Feminist fiction, I discovered, actually helped make second-wave feminism, playing a major role in consciousness raising.
 My next book was a single-author study of Doris Lessing, The Poetics of Change (University of Michigan Press, 1994).
 After which I wrote no more literary criticism, turning instead to other subjects.